Probate Q&A Series

 • Collect and organize every invoice and receipt with date, payee, description and amount.

-• Use a standard estate receipt form to document each early distribution and have recipients sign it.
+• Use an estate receipt to document each early distribution and have recipients sign it.

-• Prepare and serve the final accounting under N.C.
-Gen. Stat. §28A-19-4, attaching all expense receipts and signed distribution acknowledgments for court approval.
+• Prepare the final accounting under N.C.
+Gen. Stat. §28A-21-1, supported by appropriate expense records and receipts, for court approval.

 Contact Pierce Law Group